steve-oconnor/significant-change/app/index.md

 ---
 layout: collection
-title: "SDD Significant Change design history"
+title: "SDD | Make changes to an academy | Design history"
-description: "An interactive record of how the Significant Change project has developed."
+description: "An interactive record of how the project has developed."
 pagination:
   data: collections.all
   reverse: true